qurn/myslstatus/README.md

 My fork of slstatus

+My patch vbars applied
+I find bars easier to percive and they take up less space.
+- My statusbar looks like
+⚡▃ @▃ C▁ R▃ ♫▇  29.09.
+14:43

-Differences are my patch vbars applied and the batterybar gets only shown if the device is unplugged.
+The batterybar gets only shown if the device is unplugged.